 Over the course of the last decades, many communities with ambitions related to Beta have sprung up.
 The Quality and Lean communities which started in the 1980s and 1990s were early manifestations of this.
 Others existed or exist in the spheres of organizational development and org design, or systems thinking, such as SoL.
 The Agile communities, and the Beyond Budgeting movement (from which this network is an offspring) are further examples.
 Some of these communities, Agile and Lean, especially opened themselves towards dramatic commercialization, which impacted both their scopes and their aims.
 Other movements in this realm maintained a not-for-profit profile.

-We believe that these communities will inevitably and gradually converge, over time, with the Alpha model´s credibility and attraction eroding fast.
-This trend began to manifest itself first in the attempt to build the highly integrative Stoos Network, in 2012.
+We believe that these communities will inevitably and gradually converge, over time, with the Alpha model’s credibility and attraction eroding fast.
+This trend began to manifest itself first in the attempt to build a highly integrating Stoos Network, in 2012.
 More recently, lots of other blogs, hubs and community-building attempts have sprung off.
-Further attempts similar to that will no doubt follow.
+Further attempts like this will no doubt follow.